-An international operation coordinated by the National Police has intercepted the first shipment of heroin transported in a previously undetected format at Madrid-Barajas airport.
+An international operation coordinated by the National Police has managed to intercept at Madrid-Barajas airport the first shipment of heroin transported in a previously undetected format.
 The drug, originating from Colombia, was camouflaged in construction materials.
 Officers arrested five people linked to a network seeking to open a new distribution route to northern Europe.

 The technical camouflage that fooled X-ray scanners 🧱

-The innovation in transport lay in impregnating heroin into flexible polymer sheets, inserted inside prefabricated plaster blocks.
-Laboratory analysis revealed that the substance was dissolved in an organic solvent and then solidified, making it difficult to detect by conventional scanning systems.
+The transport innovation lay in the impregnation of heroin into flexible polymer sheets, inserted inside prefabricated plaster blocks.
+Laboratory analysis revealed that the substance was dissolved in an organic solvent and then solidified, making its detection by conventional scanning systems difficult.
 To extract it, officers needed a three-phase chemical process.
 The network used false documentation from a construction company based in Bogotá.

 The construction business becomes literally addictive 💉